praveen204/Postback-Delivery/README.md

 **cd redis-4.0.2/**
 **make**

 Also install redis-tools  in order to be able access redis command line interface.
-Use the following command to install reds-tools:
+Use the following command to install redis-tools:<br />
 **apt-get install -y redis-tools**

 ii) Install git package using the following command: